-Interest Rates for Minimum and Maximum Funding Purposes The PPA spot yield curve for the month preceding the month that includes the valuation date Mortality Rates Healthy and Disabled 2022 static mortality table for annuitants and non-annuitants per §1.430(h)(3)-1(a)(3) and IRS Notice 2020-85.
+Schedule SB, Part V-Statement of Actuarial Interest Rates for Minimum and Maximum Funding Purposes Assumptions/Methods The PPA spot yield curve for the month preceding the month that includes the valuation date Mortality Rates Healthy and Disabled 2023 static mortality table for annuitants and non- annuitants per §1.430(h)(3)-1(a)(3) and IRS Notice 2022-22.
 Percent of Participants Who Have Qualified Beneficiaries See Table 1 Commencement Age for Participants Who Have Not Yet Commenced Age 65 Decrement Timing Middle of year decrements Surviving Spouse Benefit The female spouse of a male participant is assumed to be two years younger than the male participant.
 The male spouse of a female participant is assumed to be two years older than the female participant.
-Benefit Limits Projected benefits are limited by the current IRC section 415 maximum benefit of \$245,000.
+Benefit Limits Projected benefits are limited by the current IRC section 415 maximum benefit of \$265,000.
 Valuation of Plan Assets Smoothed fair market value of assets over the current and prior two years, adjusted for contributions, benefit payments, administrative expenses, and expected earnings.
 The average value of assets calculated in this manner is further limited to not less than 90% nor more than 110% of fair market value.
-A characteristic of this method is that the expected distribution of the value of plan assets is skewed toward understatement relative to the corresponding market values for expected long-term rates of return in excess of the third segment rate under IRC section 430(h)(2)(C)(iii).

-Expected Return on Assets 2020 Plan Year 2021 Plan Year 2022 Plan Year

-3.50% limited to 5.94% 2.70% limited to 6.11% 2.70% limited to 5.92%
+A characteristic of this method is that the expected distribution of the value of plan assets is skewed toward understatement relative to the corresponding market values for expected long- term rates of return in excess of the third segment rate under IRC section 430(h)(2)(C)(iii).
+Expected Return on Assets 2021 Plan Year 2022 Plan Year 2023 Plan Year 2.70% limited to 6.11% 2.70% limited to 5.92%